eo-training/eo-training.github.io/collections/_chief-basics/index.md

 ---
 layout: home
-title: "New Chief and Assistant Chief Training"
+title: "Chief & Assistant Chief Basics Training"
 ---

 <!-- <img class="hero-image" src="{{ site.url }}{{ site.baseurl }}/assets/img/cap-returned-ballot-check-in-001.png"> -->

 <a href="./slides/001"><img class="hero-image" src="./images/001.png"></a>

-# Welcome to the **New Chief and Assistant Chief** online training class!
+# Welcome to the **Chief & Assistant Chief Basics** online training class!

-It will take approximately **1 hour** to view this training class.
+It will take approximately **2 hours** to view this training class.
 You can pause anytime.

 Audio narration plays automatically for each slide.
 At the end of each narration, you will advance to the next slide automatically.